- 1 Dutch presence in the Dutch East Indies

 Find out what has been written about your family

-There is also Janssen’s Indo-European Directory Janssen’s Indisch Repertorium.
-This is an index of family names that is present that appear in printed genealogical and related publications about the east and west Dutch East Indies.
+In addition you may consult Janssen’s Indisch Repertorium, an index of family names that appear in printed genealogical and related publications about the Dutch East and West Indies.
 Janssen's Indisch Repertorium currently contains more than 278 thousand references to 65 thousand family names.
-The Directory is a part of the website of theIndisch Genealogische Vereniging (Indo-European Genealogical Association).
+The Directory is part of the website of the Indische Genealogische Vereniging (Indo-European Genealogical Association).

-Ask for personal record cards
+Send in a request for personal record cards

-Imagine that your grandmother was born in the Dutch East Indies but died in the Netherlands, then it is smart to begin by requesting personal record card.
-These and personal record lists from the Nationaal Register Overledenen (National Register of Deaths) give information about persons have died in the Netherlands after 1939.
-They do not contain all the data about the deceased person, but also do report when and where her parents were born in the Dutch East Indies.
-That could well have been in Batavia, Soerabaja, Bandoeng or Semarang – more than in 1930 one-third of all Europeans in the country lived in one of these towns or cities.
+Suppose your grandmother was born in the Dutch East Indies but died in the Netherlands, then you can begin by sending in a request for her personal record card to the CBG|Center for family history.
+These and the personal record lists from the Nationaal Register Overledenen (National Register of Deaths) provide information about persons who have died in the Netherlands after 1939.
+They do not only contain all the data about the deceased, but also state the names of their parents, and somethimes when and where exactly in the Dutch East Indies they were born.
+That could well have been in Batavia, Surabaya, Bandung or Semarang – in 1930 more than one third of all Europeans lived in one of these towns or cities.

 Get to know all you can about the war years and repatriation